-To receive federal student aid, students must maintain Satisfactory Academic Progress toward the completion of their degree.
-Federal student aid includes the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), TEACH Grant, work-study, Perkins Loan, Stafford Loan (Subsidized and Unsubsidized), and PLUS Loan.
-Other federal, state, and private agencies may require students to maintain satisfactory academic progress for their aid programs as well.
+In order to receive federal student aid, students must maintain Satisfactory Academic Progress toward the completion of their degree.
+Federal student aid includes Pell Grant, Supplemental Educational Opportunity Grant (SEOG), TEACH Grant, Work-Study, Perkins Loan, Direct Stafford Loan (Subsidized and Unsubsidized), and PLUS Loan.
+Other federal, state, and private agencies may require students to maintain Satisfactory Academic Progress for their aid programs as well.

 Federal regulations require a cumulative GPA of 2.0 or higher for undergraduate students.
 The cumulative GPA is calculated on all NSU and transfer undergraduate credits (excluding remedial and audited coursework).